taylorfriesen6/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+the anonymous function returned by `personalDice` has access to `name` which is in the scope of `personalDice`
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+the value rolled could change but the name will remain the same
 c.
 What is the lexical scope of `newRoll`?
+`newRoll` is local to the anonymous function it's defined in

 ### Task 3 - Stretch Goals